ickb/proposal/README.md

 Given the impossibility to access the header in this phase, it cannot exist a strict requirement on deposits iCKB-equivalent size.
 On the other hand, to achieve higher deposits fungibility and to prevent a certain form of DoS, the protocol needs to incentivize [standard deposits](#standard-deposit).

 In particular, deposits bigger than the standard deposit size are actively disincentivized: the user will receive only 90% of the iCKB amount exceeding a standard deposit.
 The remaining 10% is offered as a discount to whoever is willing to withdraw from the oversized deposits.
+Additionally there is an hard-cap of `1M CKB` per single deposit.
+This hard-cap prevents [a certain form of DoS](#standard-deposit), while still leaving enough slack for the standard deposit CKB size to grow for well over a hundred of years.

 On the other side, deposits smaller than the standard deposit size are intrinsically disincentivized by L1 dynamics.
 As deposits gets smaller they incur a bigger penalty in form of unaccounted occupied capacity, up to 10% of the deposit.
 This translates to a minimum deposit of `820 CKB`: